JackSlater777/For-Heroes-3.58/универсально под ERA/+ HotA/readme_en.txt

 It includes:

-HotA Heroes

-Description, Secondary Skills and Learning Skill Chance.

 HotA Arts

 Description and Values.

-HotA Hints

-Hints when visiting Creature Banks.
+HotA Values and Density for Objects

+Sync values and density for Obelisk, Mystical Garden and TradingPost.

-HotA Secondary Skill Description
+HotA Secondary Skill Values and Description:

-Secondary Skill Description

 HotA Estates